specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/observations/tests_observations.md

 ### pulp_bit_manipulation

 Standard instruction renaming and reshaping to a C file.
 Switched `.word` directives with corresponding instructions.
+Mapped used registers to temporary ones.

 Tests 91-93 use illegal `cv.bitrev` instructions, and the next ones yielded incorrect results.
 The `.word` directives were not translated directly, instead I used the commented out `p.bitrev` (translated to `cv.bitrev`) that would assumedly be the equivalent instructions, however it appears these commented out instructions had the last 2 operands switched.
 After promptly switching the aforementioned operands, the instructions compiled and yielded correct results.